jeffskelton3/global-entry-appointment-finder/README.md

 ### Usage

-The script expects a list of two letter state codes to check for appointments in.
-You can pass them in as a space separated list.
+The script expects a list of two letter state codes to check for appointments in and the path to output your results to.
 For example, to check for appointments in California, Utah, and Arizona:

-`python -m main --states CA UT AZ`
+`python -m main --states CA UT AZ --output=~/Desktop/results.csv`

 The script also accepts an optional `--interval` argument that specifies how long to wait between API requests.
 The default is 250 ms.

 Thats... pretty much it.